-When designing a mobile email signature, take into consideration the width of a mobile screen.
+When designing a mobile email signature, consider the width of a mobile screen.
 It’s best to separate your contact details onto multiple lines.
-Doing so will ensure all text fits on the screen and your recipient won’t have to scroll to read the whole signature.
+Doing so will ensure all text fits on the screen, and your recipient won’t have to scroll to read the whole signature.

 10. Do write full-length HTML

 Write out the email signature HTML code longhand.
-A lot of email platforms won’t recognize the shortcuts you’re used to.
+Many email platforms won’t recognize the shortcuts you’re used to.

-For non-developers, this means you shouldn’t just try to use a direct marketing email CMS or Word to build your template.
+For non-developers, you shouldn’t just try to use a direct marketing email CMS or Word to build your template.
 As best practice, use an email signature generator/solution.

 Don’t just rely on the size of the image being correct.
-You need to hardcode exactly how wide and high it will be in HTML.
-If you don’t, email clients like Outlook will render the image incorrectly.
+You must hardcode precisely how wide and high it will be in HTML.
+Email clients like Outlook will render the image incorrectly if you don’t.

-Again, for the non-coders reading this, this means you shouldn’t just use a web CMS or Word to design your signature – it doesn’t work like that.
+Again, for the non-coders reading this, you shouldn’t just use a web CMS or Word to design your signature – it doesn’t work like that.

 Try not to let the images overwhelm the text.
 Don’t lose the email message in the signature.
 It’s hard.
 Every email is different: what looks right with blocks and blocks of text will look strange under a single sentence.